Deicing Fluid Market Size and Share

 Recent Industry Developments

-• November 2024: Clariant expanded its storage capacity in Scandinavia to accommodate recycled mono propylene glycol (MPG), a key ingredient in aircraft deicing fluids.
-Two new storage tanks and a truck unloading station have been added at the company's Uddevalla facility in Sweden.
+• November 2024: Clariant expanded its storage capacity in Scandinavia to support recycled mono propylene glycol (MPG), an essential component in aircraft deicing fluids.
+The company installed two new storage tanks and a truck unloading station at its Uddevalla facility in Sweden.

 Table of Contents for Deicing Fluid Industry Report